 AutoLISP offers a set of functions that enable a pause to allow input for just this purpose.
 The functions are characterised by Get prefix.

-Here are Function names and Types of user input:
+Types of user input:

 Getint: (getint string) It returns an integer value from the prompt line.
 If a real number is supplied it returns only the integer part.